Follow

 About Me

-I am a NYC licensed psychotherapist, hypnotherapist, EMDR and Somatic Experiencing therapist who works with individual adults and couples.
+I am a New York City licensed psychotherapist, hypnotherapist, EMDR and Somatic Experiencing therapist who works with individual adults and couples.

 To find out more about me, visit my website: Josephine Ferraro, LCSW - NYC Psychotherapist.